A turtles-eye view of the National Aquarium

 D.C. pop star Wale reflects on fame, the inspiration for his new album “The Gifted,” his future, and what it means to be a rapper from the District.

-Lynne Meryl Mofenson, who leads the AIDS branch at the National Institutes of Health, shares the story of how she decided to become a physician.
+Lynne Meryl Mofenson, who leads the AIDS branch at the National Institutes of Health and who has done pioneering work in pediatric and maternal AIDS research, shares the story of how she decided to become a physician.
+She speaks to On Leadership editor Lillian Cunningham for this installent of our “Micro Management Stories” video series.

 Bright spots during dark times in Moore, Oklahoma